From Barksdale with love: the making of an airshow

 BARKSDALE AFB, La.
-(KTAL/KMSS) – The Director of Barksdale’s 2023 Defenders of Liberty said he’d like to say it’s easy as Sunday morning, but there’s a lot that goes into making an airshow, and he’d like to say it’s as easy as Sunday morning.
+(KTAL/KMSS) – The Director of Barksdale’s 2023 Defenders of Liberty said he’d like to say it’s easy as Sunday morning, but there’s a lot that goes into making an airshow.

 “It’s a labor of love,” said Major Branden Yarrington.
 “It’s really challenging in some areas, but man, when you see that first kid kind of do one of these and point at the sky and look up at the first airplane, it makes it all worth it.
 It’s great to have the public on the base and see what we do on a daily basis.”